gesellkammer/csoundengine/docs/Introduction.rst

 ------

 The core of **csoundengine** is the :class:`~csoundengine.engine.Engine` class.
-An **Engine** wraps a csound process transparently: it lets the user compile csound code and schedule events without any overhead.
+An :class:`~csoundengine.engine.Engine` wraps a live csound process transparently: it lets the user compile csound code and schedule real-time events.

 .. code-block:: python